sherlock-project/sherlock/docs/removed-sites.md

 ## Foursquare

-When usage of automated tool is detected.
-Whole IP is banned from future requests.
+When usage of automated tools is detected, the whole IP is banned from future requests.
 There is an error message:

 > Please verify you are a human